SoftUni-Internal/interactive-content/RO/06-Conditional-Statements-Advanced/05-Homework.md

 Write a program, which calculates vacation expenses:

 * Read season, accommodation type and count of the days
-* Print the total expenses, based on the price table bellow,formatted to the 2nd * digit after the decimal point
+* Print the total expenses, based on the price table bellow, formatted to the 2nd * digit after the decimal point

 |Season|Hotel|Camping|Discount|
 |-----|------|-------|--------|